Why was Oppenheimer called the 'American Prometheus?' The epic history, explained

 Oppenheimer has officially crossed the $200 million mark at the box office after opening in theaters on Barbenheimer Friday.
 Since its early previews, Christopher Nolan’s epic thriller has earned comparisons to some of the greatest biographical films of all time, including The Social Network, Darkest Hour, and more.
-The film follows the interior life and historic events that shaped physicist J. Robert Oppenheimer from his early research years, through the Trinity Test and beyond.
+The film follows the life of, and the historic events that shaped physicist J. Robert Oppenheimer from the beginning of his career, through the Trinity Test, and beyond.

 “Prometheus stole fire from the gods and gave it to man.
 For this, he was chained to a rock and tortured for eternity.”
 Christopher Nolan’s three-hour cinematic masterpiece opens with these powerful lines summarizing the life of a Greek god.
 For the unversed, Oppenheimer‘s screenplay is based on the 2005 biography titled American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer.